 In this guide, we outline how to move up the five status tiers, the benefits available at each level, and how to extend your status.

-Given that both the American Express Qantas Ultimate and ANZ Qantas Black cards are currently offering a headstart on Qantas Frequent Flyer status with 75 Status Credits for signing up, that means you are almost a third of the way to achieving Silver status, which would give you lounge access, priority check-in and an extra baggage allowance.
+Given that the ANZ Qantas Black card is currently offering a headstart on Qantas Frequent Flyer status with 75 Status Credits for signing up, that means you are almost a third of the way to achieving Silver status, which would give you lounge access, priority check-in and an extra baggage allowance.

 There are five membership tiers in Qantas Frequent Flyer, from lowest to highest: